 By representing diverse stakeholder interests and promoting healthy natural systems, the AWC aims to support the health and vitality of the entire watershed community.
 Contra Costa County, Friends of Alhambra Creek, National Park Service, New Leaf Collaborative, Mt.
 View Sanitary District, and residents are among the active participants.
 Past projects include the Alhambra Creek Watershed Map and Festival and the Strentzel Lane Flood Reduction Project.
 The AWC receives coordinator support from the CCRCD.

-Meetings are held on the first Tuesday of every month on Zoom at 6:30pm.
+Meetings are currently held on the first Tuesday of every month (excluding August) at 6:30pm, on Zoom.
 Interested community members are welcome to attend AWC meetings.
 Come and share your ideas!

 AWC Meeting dates for 2023 are listed below.
 If you would like to join a meeting and are not yet on the AWC email list, please contact Victoria Woolfolk for the meeting access info.